You are not broken. You are becoming.

 • Nervous-system–informed practices, not just content

-• Guidance and facilitation throughout the arc of the series
+• Guidance and facilitation throughout the retreat

 Many of us already have information.
 What is often missing is space, support, and context to integrate it.